 International travel can be a lot of fun.
-It lets you see new places, meet new people and experience new cultures.
+You get to see new places, meet new people, and experience new cultures.
 But that’s not to say that holidaying abroad is always stress free – there’s a lot that can go wrong too.
 It’s how you deal with it that makes the difference.

 Travel Mishap 1: Delayed Flights

-Sadly there’s not much you can do to avoid flight delays since the cause tends to be out of your hands.
-But you can still make the most of an unfortunate situation.
-First, check the flight status before you set off.
-If you know it’s delayed ahead of time you can spend your time more productively than hanging around at the airport.
+There’s not much you can do to avoid flight delays since the cause tends to be out of your control.
+But, you can still make the most of an unfortunate situation.
+First, check the flight status.
+If you know early that it’s delayed, you can spend your time more productively than hanging around at the airport.

-If you’re already at the airport when you learn of the delay, make sure you get the airline representative to explain exactly what’s happening around it.
-Depending on the length of the delay, you could be entitled to food and accommodation, so make sure you understand your options.
+If you’re already at the airport when you learn of the delay, ask the airline representative to explain exactly what’s happening around it.
+Depending on the length and time of the delay, you could be entitled to food and accommodation, so make sure you understand your options.

-If you’re planning to make a claim for the delay with your travel insurer, you will probably need a document from the airline confirming the flight number, the length of the delay and the reason.
+If you’re planning to make a claim for the delay with your travel insurer, you’ll need a document from the airline confirming the flight number, the length of the delay and the reason.
 It pays to keep a copy of your travel insurance policy with you or to have the contact number handy so you can check what you’ll need on the spot.

 Travel Mishap 2: Falling Sick

-While prevention is better than the cure, accidents and illness do happen.
+While prevention is better than the cure, accidents and illnesses do happen.
 It’s worth checking in advance where the nearest medical facilities are so you know what to do in an emergency.
-If you’re planning on claiming on your insurance, then you should call your insurer as soon as possible after the incident so they can advise you on what to do.
+If you’re planning on claiming from insurance, call your insurer as soon after the incident as possible so they can advise you on what to do.

 Travel Mishap 3: Lost Baggage

-Few things in life are worse than the sinking feeling that comes when everyone else has already left the baggage claim area and you realise that your luggage hasn’t made it.
+Few things in life are worse than the sinking feeling that comes when everyone else has left the baggage claim area and your luggage hasn’t come out.

-First of all, try to keep as many essentials as possible in your hand luggage so you know that you will at least have the basics with you if you lose your check-in luggage.
-Restrictions on taking liquids on planes make that trickier these days, but if you have a change of clothes and a toothbrush with you then at least you have most of what you need should the worst happen.
+To mitigate some of this dread, keep as many essentials as possible in your hand luggage.
+That way, you’ll at least have the basics with you if you lose your check-in luggage.
+Restrictions on taking liquids on planes make them trickier, but if you have a change of clothes and a toothbrush with you, then at least you have that covered if you get stuck.

-Next up is to contact your travel insurer to let them know.
-They will need copies of the documentation from the airline, so make sure you have it handy.
-If there’s a suspicion that your bags have been stolen rather than lost, then you may also need a police report, so it’s best to call your insurer before you leave the airport.
-Keep your policy somewhere safe (in your hand luggage of course!).
+Next up, contact your travel insurer to let them know.
+They’ll need copies of the documentation from the airline, so keep this handy.
+If you suspect that your bags have been stolen rather than lost, you may also need a police report, so call your insurer before you leave the airport.
+And keep your policy somewhere safe (in your hand luggage, of course).